Generic selectors

 • The Broadway Bar & Grill – 474-476 Fulham Rd, London SW6 1BY – 5-minute walk to the stadium

 Although all of these pubs are welcoming for away fans, you should still behave appropriately as a visiting supporter in these establishments.
-This means being respectful to bar staff and not singing offensive songs.
+This means being respectful to bar staff and not singing offensive chants.

 Drinking away from Stamford Bridge